-9 Conclusion
+9. Conclusion

 In this paper, we presented a concurrency model with a supporting design-space exploration method and an analysis tool that allow reasoning about concurrency in streaming applications at the executable-specification level.
-The model consists of a set of five global measures that provide guidance when optimizing the concurrency and a set of detailed measures that provide insight in concurrency bottlenecks.
+The model consists of a set of five system-level measures that provide guidance when optimizing the concurrency, a set of detailed measures that provide insight in concurrency bottlenecks and one overall global measure that takes into account the steps in the design-space exploration methods and that steers the exploration.
 The presented examples and case studies show that these measures are meaningful, do not (fully) overlap, allow reasoning about concurrency and are sufficient for obtaining good results.
 Our method still gives results with analysis times in the order of minutes when cycle-accurate simulations are no longer feasible due to long simulation times and extremely high cycle counts.
-The JPEG decoder case study furthermore shows that the concurrency model and accompanying design-exploration method allow target-architectureindependent concurrency optimization; when the end result is implemented on a homogeneous system of MIPS processors, the performance is similar to an optimized design implemented on that architecture by an experienced designer.
+The JPEG decoder case study furthermore shows also that the concurrency model and accompanying designexploration method allow concurrency optimization independent of the exact target architecture; when the end result is implemented on a homogeneous system of MIPS processors, the performance is similar to an optimized design implemented on that architecture by an experienced designer.
 The 3D recursive search case study illustrates that our concurrency model can be useful in getting fast and accurate performance estimates at a relatively high-level of abstraction.
-The H.263 decoder case studies shows that also nonexperienced designers are able to quickly identify different sources of concurrency using our concurrency model and CAST.
+The H.263 decoder case study shows that also for inexperienced designers it is possible to quickly identify different sources of concurrency using our concurrency model and CAST.

 Future work includes more experiments with different applications and architectures to verify the assumptions made in the concurrency model and to fine-tune the model.
-We also plan to study the issue of compositionality and to extend the concurrency model to take architecture information into account for the architecture-dependent step of the design process.
+We also plan to extend the concurrency model to take architecture information into account for the architecturedependent step of the design process.
 Costs of communication may have a large impact on system performance, meaning they must be estimated accurately.
 We want to study the modeling of these costs in more detail to get a model that provides abstract but accurate information about these costs.
+Another direction of future work is tool support for the automatic extraction of concurrency from a computational network.

 Acknowledgment.
-We want to thank Erwin de Kock for developing YAPI and giving access to all results of his JPEG case study, Paul Stravers and Jan Hoogerbrugge for providing the CAKE multiprocessor-architecture simulator and Jef van Meerbergen, Henk Corporaal and Johan Lukkien for their comments and suggestions, Jan Ypma for his work on the graphical user interface, Andre Carmo for his experiments with the 3DRS application and Rik Kneepkens for his work on the H.263 decoder.
+We want to thank Erwin de Kock for developing YAPI and giving access to all results of his JPEG case study, Paul Stravers and Jan Hoogerbrugge for providing the CAKE multiprocessor-architecture simulator and Jef van Meerbergen, Henk Corporaal, Johan Lukkien and the anonymous reviewers for their comments and suggestions, Jan Ypma for his work on the graphical user interface, and Andre Carmo and Rik Kneepkens for their work on the experiments.
+Part of this work was supported by the Dutch Science Foundation NWO, project 612.064.206, PROMES.